 The Shy Performer

 "Everyone is living two lives: their digital life and their offline life," she explained.
 "I want to untether my two lives from each other for mental-health purposes."
-This splitting of self into multiple entities is a sophisticated Seven strategy for managing overwhelm.

 The Reframing Master

-Similarly, she's working on a children's book series called "Transhumanism for Babies" to teach her children about philosophy, technology, and creativity.
+She's also working on a children's book series called "Transhumanism for Babies" to teach her children about philosophy, technology, and creativity.
 Titles like "Culture for Babies," "AI Robotics for Babies," and "Magic for Babies" transform complex fears about technology into accessible wonder.

 Major Accomplishments: Building Alternate Realities